HVAC contractors in

 Licensing Requirements

-Louisiana requires Mechanical Contractor License from State Licensing Board for Contractors.
-Must pass PSI exam, provide proof of 4 years experience or relevant degree, maintain $15,000 surety bond.
-Journeyman certification required for workers.
-License renewal every 2 years with 8 hours continuing education.
+Louisiana requires HVAC contractors to hold a Residential Building Contractor license or Mechanical Contractor license through Louisiana State Licensing Board for Contractors (LSLBC).
+Must pass PSI examination, provide financial statements, and maintain $15,000 surety bond.
+EPA Section 608 certification required for refrigerant handling.
+License renewal every 2 years with continuing education requirements.

 Permit Requirements